-Partial retake as fully registered student:
+• Partial retake as fully registered student:

-You would not be permitted to progress to the next stage of the programme but must repeat the failed modules and/or components in full during the following academic year,

-You would have full access to all facilities and support for the modules and/or components being repeated,

-The marks that can be achieved for the modules and/or components being repeated will be capped at the module and/or component pass marks,
+- You would not be permitted to progress to the next stage of the programme but must repeat the failed modules and/or components in full during the following academic year.
+You would have full access to all facilities and support for the modules and/or components being repeated. - > The marks that can be achieved for the marks and/or components being repeated will be capped at the module and/or component pass marks

-You would retain the marks for the modules and/or components already passed,

-No further resit opportunities would be permitted.
+- > You would be able to retain the marks for the modules/components already passed - > No further re-sit opportunities would be permitted

-Partial retake for assessment only:
+• Partial retake for assessment only:

-As above except that access to facilities and support will be limited to certain learning resources for the module(s) and/or component(s) being repeated.
-Participation will only be allowed for relevant revision sessions and assessments.
+As above except that access to facilities and support will be limited to certain learning resources for the modules(s) and/or components(s) being repeated.
+Participation will only be allowed for relevant revision sessions and assessments

-Full retake:
+• Full retake:

-This is only permitted where you have extenuating circumstances;

-You do not progress to the next stage of the programme but instead repeat all the modules in the current stage during the following academic year,

-You have full access to all facilities and support,

-The marks that can be achieved are not capped, and you would normally be entitled to the resit opportunities available.
+- This is only permitted where you have extenuating circumstances; you will not progress onto the next stage of the programme but instead repeat all the modules in the current stage during the following academic year. - You have full access to all facilities and support.
+The marks that can be achieved are not capped, and you would normally be entitled to the re-sit opportunities available.
 However, you would not be able to carry forward any credit from previous attempts at the stage.

-Please note that there would be a charge for any re-study opportunity offered
+Please note that there will be a charge for any re-study opportunity offered